SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 ## Create app catalog site

 You need an app catalog to upload and deploy web parts.
-If you've already set up an app catalog, see [create a new developer site collection](#create-a-new-developer-site-collection).
+If you've already set up an app catalog, see [Create app catalog sites](#create-app-catalog-site).

 ### To create an app catalog site